 Damaged roots will look brown, shriveled, or moldy.
 If any of the roots look like this, carefully use pruners to cut away the outer flesh to uncover the tiny root inside.
 Do not start chopping dead or sick-looking roots, they can be nursed back to health, you only need to remove the outer flesh.
 If the root is too far gone then it’s safe to cut it.
 It will not help your orchid to leave it on.

-The roots seem huge but what you’re seeing is a fleshy cover that holds in moisture and nutrients for the roots that are inside.
+The roots seem huge but what you’re seeing is a fleshy cover that holds moisture and nutrients for the roots that are inside.
 The actual roots are tiny, white, and look like worms.

 Once any damaged flesh is removed, you can place the orchid in a terracotta pot with the pine bark media.
 Make sure the pot is large enough for your orchid.
 You don’t want the roots to become squished easily but you don’t want them swimming in space.

 You may not need to re-pot the orchid very often but check the roots every once in a while to make sure they are still healthy.
 They will grow out of the pot, which is normal, and will not cause harm to your orchid.

 After an orchid blooms, it will leave behind a green flower spike.
-Leave the flower spike on the orchid, you can trim it above a node or wait until it turns brown and dries up then cut it off as close to the base as possible.
-It will grow more.
+Leave the flower spike on the orchid.
+Trim spent flower spikes above a node to encourage new growth.
+Be cautious not to cut into the stem.

 Orchids bloom 2 to 4 times a year.
 Some more, some less.

 Everyone has their way of caring for them and some orchid varieties need more care than others.

 We have tried multiple methods through the years (Ice Cubes, Hydroponic growing, air growing, etc.)